HIS8123 : Oral History and Public History

 Teaching Rationale And Relationship

-Seminars will introduce students to case studies.
-This includes how the theories of oral history might be applied to public history, and examples of how oral history interviews have been used in public history settings and products.
+Seminars invite students to explore case-studies which offer insights into how the theories of oral history might be applied to public history.
+They feature examples of how oral history interviews have been used in public history settings and products.

-Small group teaching will allow students to develop their skills in group work and collaboration.
-Skills workshops will scaffold students learning of specific skills (see above) to successfully complete assigned tasks.
+Small group teaching allows students to develop their skills in group work and collaboration.
+Skills workshops scaffold students' assignment preparation, developing specific skills (see above) to approach and complete module assignments.

-Practical working, the interview, metadata construction, and audio presentation will enable students to practice and refine skills.
+The module's practical working - encompassing the interview, metadata construction, and audio presentation - enables students to practice and refine key skills.
 The outputs will also provide students with evidence of their competence in applying knowledge and skills.

 Assessment Methods